Tracklotrail, tracklocross, fixed off road, trail fixie. Is there any difference compared to a single speed?

 Those fast moves call for a fast handlebar.
 No bus driver 80 cm thing.
 Narrow bars, in the size of your shoulder width, and comfort for your hands.

 Skidding?
-Strongly discouraged on the trails.
-That should be avoided, is not cool and is not necessary but it messes up these trails if you do it, so don't.
+Strongly discouraged on natural trails.
+That should be avoided and is seldom necessary, but it messes up these trails if you do it, so don't.
 Keep your pace planned, meditative and consistent instead.
 But you need to keep the wheels light just in case.
 Rotating weight is a powerful force.
 And a low, short and steep bike turns and moves ultra fast just like you need when you have no suspension or brakes to save you.

 So, the way to build up the Heroux Tao fixie we have found to be a narrow bar (680?), a mid-long stem (75?), the widest grips you can find (145+), light strong rims (20-25 mm inner) and fat, light, low-treaded tires (e.g. XR2 3.0) for summer or rugged grippy like Vigilante 2.8 in the offseason.

 This build makes it flickable, light, fast to respond.

 You should not have to buy a bunch of fancy stuff when you get a new frame - so rear spacing on our fixed frame is 135 mm, BB is 73 mm threaded, and ZS HS with 1 ⅛” straight steerer (or a tapered, should you find a short fork with it).